Blog

 • check that the recorder is working properly

-• if people are participating via Skype, telephone, videoconference or teleconference, try to establish a good connection.
+• if people are participating via Skype, Zoom, telephone, videoconference or teleconference, establish a good connection.
 Any static background noise or interference will reduce audibility

 • make sure all participants are seated within four metres of the recorder or, if possible, within one metre